Antonymn0/lincoln-flinch-CI/README.md

 ## What is Lincoln-flinch?

-A simple codignitor application implenting only user model and login methods
+A simple codignitor API application.
+Implents only user model and login methods on web interface

 ## Installation & updates